AimanMadan/AimanMadan/README.md

 **`Computer Science Major | CSUSM '25 | Machine Learning & AI Enthusiast`**

-Hi, I'm Aiman Madan—a passionate AI researcher and developer currently pursuing a Computer Science degree at California State University San Marcos, graduating in May 2025.
+Hi, I'm a passionate Software developer currently pursuing a Computer Science degree at California State University San Marcos, graduating in May 2025.
 My main focus is on machine learning and artificial intelligence, and I excel at creating innovative web scraping and automation tools.

 Currently, as a Research Assistant at CSUSM, I am dedicated to enhancing convolutional neural network (CNN) models for detecting glioma grades from MRI scans.
-Utilizing advanced deep learning techniques with TensorFlow, I work on improving model accuracy and reliability to support breakthrough medical research.

-Beyond my research, I founded and serve as President of The AI Club, where I lead initiatives that explore the frontiers of AI.
+Utilizing advanced deep learning techniques with TensorFlow, I work on improving model accuracy and reliability to support breakthrough medical research.I also founded and serve as President of The AI Club @ CSUSM, where I lead initiatives that explore the frontiers of AI.
 I also channel my creativity into music production, collaborating with both established and emerging artists.

 My goal is to make a meaningful impact in AI and drive technological advancements that can transform lives.